BobDaGecko/Mix-o-Mods-Repo/README.md

 Need Help?
 ======
 Go to the issues section and make sure to enter version number.
-Also enter all added mods and make the issue clear.
+Also enter all mods that you may of added to the pack and make the issue clear.
 Don't just say, "My game is broken."